ARTICLE I. NAME OF ORGANIZATION

 Section 2.
 Annual General Meeting

-The Annual General Meeting of the Collective will be held each fall within sixty (60) days of the fiscal year end at a time and place determined by the Board.
+The Annual General Meeting of The Collectif will be held each fall within forty-five (45) sixty (60) days of the fiscal year end at a time and place determined by the Board.
 Notice of at least one (1) month shall be given.

 - The President shall report on the activities of the prior year